apache/skywalking/docs/en/setup/backend/opentelemetry-receiver.md

 # OpenTelemetry receiver

 The OpenTelemetry receiver supports ingesting agent metrics by meter-system.
 The OAP can load the configuration at bootstrap.
 If the new configuration is not well-formed, the OAP may fail to start up.
-The files are located at `$CLASSPATH/otel-<handler>-rules`.
+The files are located at `$CLASSPATH/otel-rules`.
-E.g. The `oc` handler loads rules from `$CLASSPATH/otel-oc-rules`.

 Supported handlers:

 * `oc`: [OpenCensus](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/a08903f05d3a544f548535c222b1c205b9f5a154/exporter/opencensusexporter/README.md) gRPC service handler.
+* `otlp`: [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlpexporter) gRPC service handler.

 **Notice:**  Set `SW_OTEL_RECEIVER=default` through system environment or change `receiver-otel/selector=${SW_OTEL_RECEIVER:default}` to activate the OpenTelemetry receiver.